JulianaHafid/project1-game/README.md

 Shooting balloon game
 -----------------------

-1. Player is will have to shoot as many balloons in 1 minute.
+1. Player will have to shoot as many balloons in 1 minute.
 2. A point will be awarded for every balloon that you burst.

 Current Release